lilidicium/NixOS/README.md

   - swapping out the nwg launchers for sysmenu
   - figuring out how to implement non-.nix configuration files
   - implementing kmonad because my thinkpad doesn't have qmk

-> [!IMPORTANT]
-> **Disclaimer:** _I do not intend anyone but myself to use this configuration._
-> I have this repo for version control purposes, and so I can send it to Nix
-> experts when I need help with something.
-Feel free to copy from this repo if
-> you want (I'm trying to make it as readable as possible!), but I discourage
-> you from Using This Config.

 ------